CRJ 102 Criminal Law

 Upon completion of this course, the student will:

-1. Describe the development of criminal law.
+3. Describe the development and limitations of criminal law.

 Evaluation Criteria/Policies